Federal Direct Parent PLUS Loan

 The borrower may also elect to go back to the application and choose an N action code.
 The student will then be offered additional Unsubsidized loans.

-In a recent change to the PLUS program, the Department of Education has implemented a "reconsideration" process for overturning PLUS denials.
+In a recent change to the Federal Direct PLUS program, the Department of Education has implemented a "reconsideration" process for overturning PLUS denials.
 This process is limited to a select population as determined by the DOE.
 The DOE will communicate the likelihood of an approval if the borrower contacts their Department.

-DL PLUS Repayment
+Federal Direct PLUS Loan Repayment

 - Repayment begins sixty (60) days after the last disbursement of the loan.

 - If you are a Federal Direct Parent PLUS borrower who is also a student, you can defer repayment while you're enrolled in school at least half-time and Federal Direct Parent PLUS loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.

 - You can defer repayment for Federal Direct Parent PLUS

 - General repayment is 10 to 25 years, depending upon the repayment plan that you choose.